AkashAich1999/Speech-to-Text/README.md

 <br /> <br />
-Following are some of the different Usecases of my Speech-to-Text Generator Web App :
+Following are some of the different use cases of my Speech-to-Text Generator Web App :
 <br />
 <b>1) For Students :</b>
 <br/>